 R.D.
 Burck is named interim chancellor on June 1 and named permanent chancellor on December 6.

 R.D.
 Burck announces that he intends to step down as chancellor by September 1, as part of an orderly plan for leadership succession.

 Mark G. Yudof is named chancellor on June 21.
 He serves until 2008.

-Kenneth I. Shine is named interim Chancellor on April 1.
+Kenneth I. Shine is named interim chancellor on April 1.

 Francisco G. Cigarroa is named chancellor on January 9.

-Board approves appointment of Admiral William H. McRaven as next chancellor.
+s the appointment of Admiral William H. McRaven as next chancellor.

 Classes begin at UT Rio Grande Valley on August 31 with more than 29,000 students.
 Enrollment surpasses projections by more than 1,000.
 UT Pan American closes and UT Brownsville continues to serve in an administration function for the upcoming year.